bert/gnucap-examples/lc_test/README.md

-# Testing a rectifier bridge.
+# Testing a bridge of rectifier diodes.

 Transient response.